Embdsys/ip_USBcam_rpi3/README.md

 Updated instructions:\n
 https://blog.miguelgrinberg.com/post/how-to-build-and-run-mjpg-streamer-on-the-raspberry-pi

+Need to build the downloaded .zip using make install and then cp files to system

-Need to copy files from the build mjpg-streamer folder into the system files sudo cp mjpg_streamer /usr/local/bin    \n sudo cp output_http.so input_file.so /usr/local/lib/     \n sudo cp -R www /usr/local/www       \n
+**Need to copy files from the build mjpg-streamer folder into the system files** sudo cp mjpg_streamer /usr/local/bin    \n sudo cp output_http.so input_file.so /usr/local/lib/     \n sudo cp -R www /usr/local/www       \n